Convent of Jesus and Mary, Mussoorie: Dance and music

 Dance is a subject in all classes.
 Students learn various classical and contemporary dance forms.
-They show their skills in various cultural programmes at the school and interschool level.
+They show their skills in various cultural programs at the school and interschool levels.

 Music is an important part of the curriculum.
 The girls learn Hindi and English singing.
 They also learn a variety of Indian and Western instruments.
-Girls are free to choose an instrument that they would like to learn from the various Indian and Western music instructors.
-The school offers lessons in the instruments including sitar, harmonium, tabla, violin, guitar, piano, drums and synthesizer.
-Girls get many chances to show their talent at school functions and inter school cultural fests.
+Girls can choose an instrument they would like to learn from the various Indian and Western music instructors.
+The school offers lessons in instruments including sitar, harmonium, tabla, violin, guitar, piano, drums, and synthesizer.
+Girls get many chances to show their talent at school functions and inter-school cultural fests.

 Extra-curricular activities

-The school also have a number of co-curricular and extra-curricular activities.
-Debates, declamation, elocution, extempore, story-telling, dramatics etc. are conducted both in the English and Hindi languages.
+The school also has several co-curricular and extra-curricular activities.
+Debates, declamation, elocution, extempore, story-telling, dramatics, etc. are conducted both in the English and Hindi languages.

 Clubs

-The students of classes V to XII are also divided into various clubs including:
+The students of classes VI to XII are also divided into various clubs including: